NuxiNL/cloudlibc/README.md

 ## Building and installing cloudlibc

-TODO(edje): The build script still needs a lot of cleanups.

 After
 [building and installing Clang and GNU Binutils](https://github.com/NuxiNL/cloudlibc/wiki/Building-the-toolchain), cloudlibc may be built and installed by running the following command:

     ./build
+    sudo ./install

-Once the script has completed successfully, it should already be possible to build simple C programs.
-A binary containing all cloudlibc unit tests is stored at `_obj/unittest`.
-This program can be invoked on a system that supports CloudABI as follows:
+Once the build and installation has completed successfully, it should be possible to

-    rm -Rf tmpdir
-    mkdir tmpdir
-    ./unittest < tmpdir

-It is strongly advised to also
 [install additional runtime libraries](https://github.com/NuxiNL/cloudlibc/wiki/Building-runtime-libraries), such as LLVM's compiler-rt, libc++ and libc++abi.
 These libraries are required for full C and C++ language support.